Current Position

 Designer's Statement

 A “reader” of the built environment, I explore landscapes with curiosity and scrutiny.
-Seeing the world through multiple lenses, across disciplines, and over time grew in part from spending my childhood exploring the edge of a lake and wetlands in Hopkinton, Massachusetts.
+Seeing the world through multiple lenses, across disciplines, and over time grew in part from spending my childhood exploring the edge of a lake and wetlands.
 My curiosity in the edge between the textured murk of the swamp and cultivated land evolved into an academic interest.
 I developed a passion for the relationship between people and the land.

 About